 Who are the Official Charts Company?

-The Official Charts Company was formed to manage the future development of the charts and control rights to the UK's historic charts.
-It is a joint venture between two key trade associations – the BPI (British Recorded Music Industry) and ERA (Entertainment Retailers Association) and is responsible for the commissioning, marketing, distribution and management of the UK's official music and video charts.
+The Official Charts Company is a joint venture between two key trade associations – the BPI (the British Phonographic Industry, an organisation representing the British recorded music business) and ERA (the Entertainment Retailers Association, an organisation representing digital and physical retailers, as well as audio and video streaming services) and is responsible for the commissioning, marketing, distribution and management of the UK's official music and video charts.

 Which charts do the Official Charts Company compile?

-The best known charts which we compile are the Official Singles Chart and the Official Albums Charts, but these are just the tip of the iceberg.
-In addition, we compile the Official Video Chart for the home video industry and dozens of genre charts, covering areas such as rock, jazz, classical, dance and many more - all of them based on real, genuine sales.
+The best known charts which we compile are the Official Singles Chart (unveiled by Radio 1 every Sunday and broadcast by MTV) and the Official Albums Charts, but these are just the tip of a huge iceberg.
+In addition, we compile the Official Video Chart for the home video industry, the Official Singles Update (which is broadcast on BBC Radio 1 every Wednesday) and dozens of genre charts, covering areas such as rock, jazz, classical, dance and many more.

 What is different about the Official Charts?